Joint Committee

 Committee for the German-Israeli Project Cooperation Programme

-From the proposals submitted annually by the eligible institutions in Israel, the Committee for the German-Israeli Project Cooperation Programme chooses up to four projects for funding.
+From the proposals submitted annually by the eligible institutions in Israel, the Committee for the German-Israeli Project Cooperation Programme chooses up to three projects for funding.
 These are then finally decided on at the December meeting of the Joint Committee.